-Fruit juices, soft drinks and alcoholic beverages are all examples of acidic drinks.
-Even the fruit smoothie, a drink that one might consider a healthy choice, is very acidic, as we shared previously in this article.
+Fruit juices, soft drinks and alcoholic beverages are examples of acidic drinks.
+Even the fruit smoothie, a drink that some might consider a healthy choice, can be very acidic and potentially damaging to teeth.

 How To Protect Your Teeth When Consuming Acidic Drinks

-Our first suggestion is to use a straw when drinking acidic drinks.
 A straw allows you to enjoy your beverage whilst ensuring it has the least amount of contact with your teeth.
-Choose one that isn’t made of plastic!
+Avoid swishing the beverage within your mouth.

-When drinking wine, do not skip the cheese!
-Researchers have found that cheese contains enzymes that can neutralise the damaging effects of the acids on teeth enamel.
+When drinking wine, do not skip the cheese.
+Cheese contains enzymes that can help to neutralise the damaging effects of acids on teeth.

-We strongly suggest avoiding soft drinks, as these contain the ‘deadly duo’ of sugar and acid, and have no nutritional value.
-Encourage your children (and yourself) to either give up soft drinks completely or to only consume them as ‘special occasion’ drinks.
-Water is the best drink to consume on a daily basis.
+We strongly suggest avoiding regular soft drinks, as these contain the ‘deadly duo’ of sugar and acid, and have no nutritional value.
+Consider either giving up soft drinks or only consuming them as ‘special occasion’ drinks.

 Whatever You Eat or Drink, We’re Here To Help You Keep Your Teeth Healthy